 - 1. Do a CVS update as usual, but do not clean or recompile. - 2.
 Do an explicit library update.
-You can do this from the command line by running \$ARTISYNTH_HOME/bin/updateArtisynthLibs.bat (on Windows).
+You can do this from the command line by running \$ARTISYNTH_HOME/bin/updateArtisynthLibs.bat (on Linux and MacOS), or \$ARTISYNTH_HOME/bin/updateArtisynthLibs.bat (on Windows).
 You can also update by running an ArtiSynth program with the -updateLibs command line option. - 3.
 Remove the jar files jogl.jar and gluegen-rt.jar from \$ARTISYNTH_HOME/lib. - 4.
 If you are using Eclipse, you will also need to explicitly change the JOGL jar files in the build path: - (a) Navigate to Project > Properties > Java Build Path, and select the Libraries tab. - (b) Remove jogl.jar and gluegen-rt.jar.
-(Since they were removed in the last step, these should be indicated as missing.) - (c) On the right side, choose Add JARs, navigate to artisynth_2_0/lib, select jog12-all.jar and jog12-gluegen-rt.jar, and choose OK. - 5.
+(Since they were removed in the last step, these should be indicated as missing.) - (c) On the right side, choose Add JARs, navigate to artisynth_2_0/lib, select jogl2-all.jar and jogl2-gluegen-rt.jar, and choose OK. - 5.
 Refresh, clean and recompile ArtiSynth as usual.